As a meditation teacher, many of my students are interested in using meditation for studying.

 We know that meditation improves productivity as well as focus and concentration.
 But why?

 Before you invest your time into meditating before studying, you might want some proof that it works.

-Researchers at the University of California, Sant Barbara, have studies the effects of meditation on studying.
-In particular, they researched how it effects mind-wandering.
+Researchers at the University of California, Santa Barbara, investigated the effects of meditation on studying.
+In particular, they researched how it affects mind-wandering.

-Mind-wandering, of course, is one of the primary problems you might have experienced when you’re preparing for exams.
-Mind wandering makes it impossible to learn because it prevents you from focusing on the material.
-There you are trying to revise for your history exam when you find yourself thinking about Tinder instead.
+Mind-wandering is one of the primary problems you might have experienced when you’re preparing for exams.
+Mind-wandering makes it impossible to learn because it prevents you from focusing on the material, so while you are trying to revise for your history exam, you keep thinking about Tinder instead.

 What causes this mind wandering when studying is essentially a lack of working memory (short-term memory that deals with immediate conscious perceptual and linguistic processing.)